Going to small claims court

 For example, the direction could state that both parties send each other, and the court, copies of the documents they will be referring to during the hearing.

-If you win your case, the judge will state how long the defendant has to pay the sum you've been awarded – this is often one month.
+If you win your small claims court case the judge will state how long the defendant has to pay the sum you've been awarded – this is often one month.

 This amount can include expenses such as your court fees, reasonable travelling expenses, the cost of staying overnight if relevant, and up to £90 for loss of earnings if you had to take unpaid time off work to attend the court hearing.